MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Spacious, poetic

-“All that arises is Love unfolding itself.”
+"All that arises is Love unfolding itself."

 Advanced Teleios teachings

-Would you like me to format this into a one-page “Consciousness Register Style Card” for your /00_Voice_Identity/ section — so you can drop it right into the BLOOM_AI_Core and reference it later when writing or tagging material?
+Would you like me to format this into a one-page "Consciousness Register Style Card" for your /00_Voice_Identity/ section — so you can drop it right into the BLOOM_AI_Core and reference it later when writing or tagging material?

 ---
 🐬 You said:

 sorry - i mean these -

 /BLOOM_AI_Core